Amanita phalloides: Ecology

 It is ectomycorrhizally associated with several tree species and is symbiotic with them.
 In Europe, these include hardwood and, less frequently, conifer species.
 It appears most commonly under oaks, but also under beeches, chestnuts, horse-chestnuts, birches, filberts, hornbeams, pines, and spruces.
-In other areas, A. phalloides may also be associated with these trees or with only some species and not others.
-In coastal California, for example, A. phalloides is associated with coast live oak, but not with the various coastal pine species, such as Monterey pine.
+In other areas, A. phalloides may also be associated with these trees or with only some species.
+In coastal California, for example, A. phalloides is associated with coast live oak.
 In countries where it has been introduced, it has been restricted to those exotic trees with which it would associate in its natural range.
 There is, however, evidence of A. phalloides associating with hemlock and with genera of the Myrtaceae: Eucalyptus in Tanzania and Algeria, and Leptospermum and Kunzea in New Zealand, suggesting that the species may have invasive potential.
 It may have also been anthropogenically introduced to the island of Cyprus, where it has been documented to fruit within Corylus avellana plantations.